-(Open to youth in Aerospace 2, Aerospace 3, and Aerospace 4)
+(Open to youth in Aerospace 1, Aerospace 2, Aerospace 3, and Aerospace 4)

 Exhibit one model rocket assembled or made by the member.
 The exhibit will be a static display.
 The model rocket should be in good flying condition.
 DO NOT include the rocket engine with your exhibit.
 The rocket will not be launched.
 Attach the printed directions for construction of the rocket if any were used.
 Rockets will be judged on originality, creativity, workmanship, knowledge of rocketry principles including safety and flight characteristics, and workability.
-If interested, rockets will be launched (weather permitting) and returned for display for length of 4-H Show.
-Members must furnish their own rocket engines when launching.
 Model rockets of original design are encouraged.
 The Superintendent reserves the right to prohibit the launching of ANY rocket that, in their opinion, may present a danger to exhibitors, spectators, or property.